adamgaafar/botu/README.md

 - ✅ Create and manage users.
 - ✅ Create and manage roles.
 - 🚧 Implement the runner to manage the deployments on the server.
-- 🚧 Audit log for all actions that are performed on Patr.
+- 🚧 Audit log for all actions that are performed on Botu.
 (Help needed: What's the data that needs to be stored and how do I store it?)
 - [ ] Create and manage secrets.
 - [ ] Create and manage databases.